Discover Smiles from Morning to Night

 In this activity, infants will be actively thinking and problem solving as they attempt to stack blocks.

-Infants will explore everyday items that provide interesting tactile experiences, such as aluminum foil, bubble wrap, and crumpled newspaper.
+Infants will explore everyday items that provide interesting tactile experiences.

 Do You Know this Friend of Mine?

 Engaging infants in a playful, interactive song encourages social interactions.
 This month, infants will participate in a music activity involving a song about friends.